pure-dns/easyrpz/README.md

-# Hosts to RPZ Converter
+# EasyRPZ - Hosts to RPZ converter

 This program converts a hosts file to an RPZ (Response Policy Zone) file.
 It reads the input hosts file(s), processes each line, and generates an RPZ file with A records based on the hosts file entries.